 Sadly, Oliver Twist faced a lot of criticism, especially in America.
 Many people found Alec Guinness’s Fagin racist.
 WWII had just ended and the Nazi atrocities against the Jewish population were making headlines.
 Lean was accused of being highly insensitive — Guinness’s stereotypical Jewish appearance is a little too close to the caricatures used by the Nazis.
 The controversy affected the film at the box-office.
 It was pulled out of the American market, and in Germany, the film caused riots.

-The truly fantastic cast includes Frank L. Sullivan (Quo Vadis) as the opportunistic Mr. Bumble and Henry Stephenson (The Private Lives of Elizabeth and Essex) plays the benevolent Mr. Brownlow.
+The truly fantastic cast includes Frank L. Sullivan (Quo Vadis) as the opportunistic Mr. Bumble and Henry Stephenson (The Private Lives of Elizabeth and Essex) as the benevolent Mr. Brownlow.
 John Howard Davies is great as Oliver and future sex symbol Diana Dors (Lady Godiva Rides Again) appears as Charlotte.

 Conclusions & Final Thoughts: